dorcyv/JwtSessionBundle/README.md

 # JwtSessionBundle

 JwtSessionBundle is a PHP session replacement.
-Instead of use FileSystem, just use Json Web Token
+Instead of use FileSystem, just use Json Web Token.
+Compatible with Symfony 3.4 and 4

 ## Motivation
 The default PHP Session does not work in different servers using round robin or other algorithms.
 This occurs because PHP Session are saved by default in the file system.